March 8

 No hay anuncios

-Control over the partner and stereotypes
+Control in the couple and stereotypes